wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/3-handle-webpages.md

 ## Select Radio Button on Web Page action

-To select a button on a webpage, use the **Select Radio Button on Web Page** action.
+To select a radio button on a webpage, use the **Select Radio Button on Web Page** action.
 Like the other web form handling actions, you need to define a browser instance and a control that describes the button.

 ![The Select Radio Button on Web Page action](..\media\select-radio-button-web-page.png)